Intellectual Property · Cross-Border Desk

 Cross-border negotiation

-Track record of resolving IP disputes between European and North American counterparts — directly, in English, without intermediaries.
+A track record of resolving IP disputes between European and North American counterparts, directly, in English, without intermediaries.

 Settlement-first strategy